MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex05_Insider_Risk.md

 In this exercise, you will assign the Insider Risk Management role to Joni to grant access to perform insider risk tasks in the Microsoft Purview portal.

-1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
+1. Sign in to the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

-1. In Microsoft Edge, navigate to **https://purview.microsoft.com** and log into the Microsoft Purview portal as MOD Administrator, **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In Microsoft Edge, navigate to **https://purview.microsoft.com** and sign in to the Microsoft Purview portal as MOD Administrator, **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Admin’s password should be provided by your lab hosting provider.

 1. Select **Settings** from the left-hand navigation pane.